OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 The process should also include a policy for carrying out root cause analysis with the goal of improving both detection and response process.

+### Indicators

+Typically, on this maturity level:

 ### Maturity Questions
 #### Q 1
-Is the incident respone process including most probable scenarios documented and known?
+Is the incident response process including most probable scenarios documented and known?

 **Answer Options**
 SAMMQA-C: